-If a student does not withdraw from all classes and has a part-time status, this policy applies. it is always the student's responsibility to withdraw from unwanted courses.
-Withdrawal forms are available at My.Pfeiffer and at the Registrar's Office.
-The Registrar's Office is located in the Student Services Suite.
+If a student does not withdraw from all classes and has a part-time status, this policy applies.
+It is always the student's responsibility to withdraw from unwanted courses.
+Withdrawal forms are available at My.Pfeiffer.edu and at the Registrar's Office: registrar@pfeiffer.edu.